xzr52/ATIH-Novel-Object-Synthesis-via-Adaptive-Text-Image-Harmony/README.md

 ## 🚀 **2.
 Quick Start**

-We provide a Gradio-based application for an intuitive user interface to interact with the framework.
+We provide a Gradio-based application for an intuitive user interface to interact with the framework.Our code is designed to run on two GPUs, each with 24GB of memory, by default.
+If your single GPU has more than 30GB of memory, you can modify the code by setting device2 to the same as device1, allowing the program to run on a single GPU.

 To launch the app locally:
 ```python